SlRvb/Obsidian--ITS-Theme/.github/ISSUE_TEMPLATE/bug_report.md

 - [ ] Desktop
 - [ ] Mobile

+### Versions
-Obsidian Version:
+- Obsidian Version:
-ITS Theme Version:
+- ITS Theme Version:

 ### Additional context
 Add any other context about the problem here.